ThomasBuchinger/voodoo-gitops/README.md

 # Cluster: evergreen

-This repoitory managed the evergreen-cluster, a single-node Kubernetes cluster providing infrastructure services to the rest of the Network.
+This is the gitops repository for evrgreen, a single-node Kubernetes cluster providing infrastructure services to the rest of the Network.

 ## Installation